 By Julie Benezet:

-Last week I heard the news about the discovery of a lost John Coltrane recording.
+It hit me the day I heard the news about the discovery of a lost John Coltrane recording.
 The seven cut recording preceded by two years his 1965 album, “A Love Supreme,” that secured his reputation as a jazz giant.
 When I read the article about the discovery, something clicked, something that was long overdue.

 I have lived a rather intense life.
 Okay, make that very intense, and for the most part, I chose it.
 It has been a good life, thus far, full of surprises, new people, and uncomfortable moments that taught me many things in my constant push to lead change and avoid burnout while doing that, or so I thought . . .

 An Unexpected Turn in the Road

 In my late 30’s I found myself in the unexpected place of becoming a single parent.
 It was hard, scary, and marvelous.